Type Three: The Achiever

 What helps:

-Encouragement to slow down and rest without guilt
+Encouragement to rest, slow down, and connect without needing to earn it

 12. Pop Culture Examples (hypothetical)